 Employment of forensic science technicians is projected to grow 17% by 2026 which is faster than average for most careers.
 Competition for a job in forensic science is high.

 Working in the lab is not for the faint of heart, the faint of mind, or the faint of stomach.
 It requires brains, blood and guts (sometimes literally), a whole lot of patience and mindful education to properly perform tests and analyze data.
 These popular crime TV shows have glamorized crime laboratories, making lab work look like an exciting field to be in…and it is.
 Just not in the ways portrayed on TV.
 Exciting crime lab work is work well done.
 When the results of a test come in and you’ve done everything right to give investigators your best outcome.
 Sometimes the best way to fight crime is with a lab coat.

 Are you interested in working in the lab, but don’t really know where to start?
 Not sure if working in crime lab is what you want?
 Crime lab is just one specialty of many in laboratory jobs out there.
 Fusion staffs a variety of lab jobs, including:

 - Histotechnician (HT)

 When you work as a traveling lab tech, you get the excitement of 13-week assignments while testing out different specialties in your field.
-Maybe you’ll become the next Dr Temperance Brennan or the next Dexter Morgan!
-(Ok, probably not a good idea to be Dexter, but you get the point.)
+Maybe you’ll become the next Dr. Temperance Brennan or the next Dexter Morgan!
+(Ok, probably not a good idea to embrace a full-on Dexter lifestyle, but you get the point.)

 In any case, you deserve the opportunity of an exciting traveling lab tech career.
 In fact, the number of medical laboratory jobs is rising in demand and expected to increase by 16% by 2024.
 That means training for a medical laboratory career is likely to pay off.
 Check out Fusion’s current laboratory jobs here.